tholonia/iching_cli/book/v2/markdown/hexagram_07.md

 As weeks turned to months, Mara approached Mastery, her confidence rekindled.
 Her studio became a sanctuary of evolving vision, where each canvas was a dialogue between her inner world and the universe beyond.

 Ultimately, in the sublime crescendo of creativity, Mara embraced Transcendence.
 Her soul, rejuvenated, knew none of these transformations were isolated.
-They were the culmination of a dance between light and shadow, form and void—a timeless symphony of souls seeking realization.
+They were the culmination of a dance between light and shadow, form and void, a timeless symphony of souls seeking realization.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yin) <i>Awakening Insight</i> - Initial glimmers of inspiration surface as Mara rediscovers the world with new eyes. <i>Moving line</i> - When yin becomes yang, these inklings of creativity ignite into full-blown energy, propelling Mara towards exploration and experimentation, nurturing her transformation into a wellspring of innovation.</li></ul>